Francis Edmunds: Emerson College

 Finally, in 1962, he was able to found an adult education centre for Anthroposophy which he named Emerson College after the American Transcendentalist philosopher Ralph Waldo Emerson.
 He was able to attract a number of inspiring lecturers to work at the college with him, including John Davy, Michael Wilson, William Mann, Anthony Kay, Herbert Koepf and his wife Elizabeth.
 The college offered a Foundation Year in Anthroposophy followed by a further year in either Education, Biodynamics or various arts.
-By the 1979’s it had an annual enrollment of around 200 students.
+By the 1979s it had an annual enrollment of around 200 students.

 In the last years of his life Edmunds began to write the books, particularly on Waldorf Education, that have become well known introductory works into these concepts.

-A series of audio sessions, conducted by William Hearst II and recorded by John Swain, are available at SensingTheTruth.org.
+A series of audio sessions, conducted by William Hearst II and produced by John Swain, are available at SensingTheTruth.org.
 These recordings span approximately 7 hours over 4 sessions, and present an extended conversation with Edmunds on a variety of topics.